1. Get a hit of Matcha Green Tea

 Think of sleep as a non-negotiable 'Recovery' cycle that your body needs in order to release and stabilise hormones and repair and build new muscle.

-Constantly not getting enough rest (7-9hours) will result in a chronically elevated level of the stress hormone cortisol.
+Constantly not getting enough rest (7-9 hours) will result in a chronically elevated level of the stress hormone cortisol.
 Cortisol is pretty much your worst enemy when it comes to getting trim, it destroys healthy muscle, shifts fat directly to the belly, negatively affects your metabolism while increasing your blood sugar and sugar cravings.
 Cortisol levels can be controlled by getting better quality sleep and stress management.
+Read more about the the importance of sleep for runners here.

 Magnesium also helps your muscles relax and repair themselves, so make sure you're eating plenty of magnesium-rich foods like leafy green veggies, bananas, avocado and almonds.